-ΓAL

-PER SHARE WITHOUT OVER-ALLOTMENT

-Public offering price \$ \$ \$
+TOTAL PER SHARE WITHOUT OVER-ALLOTMENT WITH OVER-ALLOTMENT Public offering price Underwriting discount Proceeds, before expenses, to us Proceeds, before expenses, to our president as a selling stockholder \$ \$ \$

 INDEMNIFICATION OF THE UNDERWRITERS

 We and the selling stockholder will indemnify the underwriters against some civil liabilities, including liabilities under the Securities Act and liabilities arising from breaches of our representations and warranties contained in the underwriting agreement.
 If we are unable to provide this indemnification, we will contribute to payments the underwriters may be required to make in respect of those liabilities.